 A natural take is this mossy design.
-However, take note that moss grows and thickens in damp or rainy conditions so the overall look can change over time.
+However, note that moss grows and thickens in damp or rainy conditions so that the overall look can change over time.

 Chevron grass pavers

 Concrete border pavers are not required for flower bed borders.
-Make them your own by being creative with their frequently interesting and curved shapes.
-These arching borders have been transformed into a promenade, complete with traffic-calming vegetation.
+Make them your own by being creative with their frequently interesting curved shapes.
+These arching borders have been transformed into a promenade with traffic-calming vegetation.

-For hours of fun, children’s hopscotch boards alternate between a one and two box design.
-Using the same design, you can make an attractive walkway that also serves as a fun, permanent location for your children to play.
+For hours of fun, children’s hopscotch boards alternate between a one and two-box design.
+Using the same design, you can make an attractive walkway that is a fun, permanent location for your children to play.
 Set them immediately into your lawn for easy upkeep and added appeal.